Frequently Asked Questions

 Q. When can I enroll in the CSEE Program?

 A. Participants are invited, and encouraged, to join the program at any time!
 The program has been developed to allow for members to join at any time and work to complete the requirements at their own pace.
-All you need to do is fill out a registration form and you will be notified of all upcoming Modules when details are available.
-You may participate in as many Modules as you wish, at your own pace.
+All you need to do is fill out a registration form and you will be notified of all upcoming courses when details are available.
+You may participate in as many courses as you wish, at your own pace.

 Q. How long will it take me to complete certification?